AIFSH/VocalSeparation-ComfyUI/README.md

 cd VocalSeparation-ComfyUI
 pip install -r requirements.txt
 ```
-weights will be downloaded from github
+weights will be downloaded from github automatically